cfarkas/annotate_my_genomes/README.md

   The pipeline is designed for:

 - INPUT: GTF files coming from StringTie tool using long sequencing reads settings (for documentation, please see http://ccb.jhu.edu/software/stringtie/ and the documentation in this repository).
 - Conciliate current gene annotation from an organism with this GTF and expand this annotation by annotating novel transcripts with GAWN (Genome Annotation Without Nightmares, please see https://github.com/enormandeau/gawn).
-Concilliated GTF files are generated within corresponent transcripts in fasta format.
+A concilliated GTF file is generated with annotated gene names.
 - Perform gene prediction on reconstructed transcripts with Augustus software.
 Please see (http://augustus.gobics.de/)
 - Assess coding potential of each assembled transcript with CNIT tool (http://cnit.noncode.org/CNIT/).
 - Assign to each transcripts and genes gene ontology terms (GO) and output formatted tables compatibles with WEGO annotation server: (http://wego.genomics.org.cn/).